The Top 10 Things to Do for the LGBTQ Community

 Denver is, without a doubt, one of the best vacation spots for the LGBTQ community.
 Not only has our city been at the forefront of civil rights for LGBTQ people, it has quickly become one of the most accepting cities in the nation.
 No matter where you go in The Mile High City you’ll have a great time, but here are our picks to make your visit a little more colorful.

 1. Denver Art Museum

 Denver Art Museum is one of the largest art museums between Chicago and the West Coast, with a collection of more than 70,000 works scattered throughout its campus.
 Its walls have housed millions of beautiful, multicultural works of art since it opened its doors in 1983—including LGBTQ artists.
-In November 2018, the work of iconic, gay designer Christian Dior with Dior: From Paris to the World that surveys 70 years of the House of Dior’s enduring legacy and its global influence.

 2. Shopping in Cherry Creek